junaid-memon/CodeSnippetRestApi/README.md

-# CodeSnippetRestApi
+# CodeSnippetsRestApi
-A java-based REST API, which creates a code-snippet with following functionalities:
+A java-based and gradle REST API project, which creates a code-snippet with following functionalities:

 1. Provides option for creating code snippets of multiple languages such as Java, Python, Javascript and etc.